Frequently Asked Questions About Mortuary School

 The mortuary science degree program at Worsham College is an accredited program that trains students to work in funeral service.
 The curriculum covers a broad spectrum of topics from embalming to the psychology of grief.
-Students also gain exposure to ceremonies from several major world religions, lessons on financial management from a local bank, and professional development opportunities.
-Graduates leave our program fully equipped to begin careers as funeral directors, morticians, undertakers, or other funeral service related positions.
+Students gain exposure to ceremonies from several major world religions, lessons on financial management from a local bank, and professional development opportunities.
+Graduates leave our program fully equipped to begin careers as funeral directors, embalmers, undertakers, or other funeral service related positions.

-Our associate degree takes 12 months to complete.
+Our Associate Degree takes 12 months to complete.

 Classes are held Monday through Thursday from 8 am to 2:10 pm.
 Each class period is fifty minutes long with a 10 minute break in between classes.
 These hours may vary during the second six months of the program depending on the laboratory class schedule.

 Embalming lab work is included in the curriculum of our Mortuary Science degree program.
 Our curriculum includes over 20 weeks of embalming lessons at the Medical Examiner’s Office.
 Students will have all the necessary skills to become qualified embalmers after graduation.

 Annual tuition at Worsham College of Mortuary Science is $21,800.
 This includes all classes, lab fees, equipment, the crematory operations certificate fee, funeral director arranger training, examination fee for the National Board of Exam, and more.
 To discover everything included in the cost of tuition at Worsham College please visit our Tuition and Financial Aid page.